 Review by Frank Plowright

 Despite being prominently titled Volume One, this is nothing of the sort, a deceitful marketing virtue being made of the delay since the previous chapters of Scarlet Rue’s story.
-This content continues from what was called Book 2, and in the eight years over which fifteen chapters of Scarlet’s story have appeared much in the real world has grown to reflect her circumstances.
+This content continues from what was called Book Two, and in the eight years over which fifteen chapters of Scarlet’s story have appeared much in the real world has grown to reflect her circumstances.

 Brian Michael Bendis has always loved dialogue, the rhythm of it, the words, the meanings, and the patterns.
 The love comes from film, and even his earliest writing brought an ear for the way people speak to comics, where, of course, you can’t actually hear them anywhere other than in your head.
 At his best he sets down glorious conversations with punctuations, stuttering and rich language.
 At his worst he’s infatuated with sounds in his head that only he hears, and the dialogue is almost irrelevant.
 Welcome to Scarlet, this volume featuring more incoherent pauses and swearing than anything Bendis has previously written.
 In places little sense is made.